chriswayg/packer-proxmox-templates/alpine-3-amd64-proxmox/README.md

 Status: **unfinished, not working**

-### TODO
+### TODO fix
-- fix error openntpd missing
+- seems to complete install up to reboot, but cannot boot from newly installed alpine
-- ssh from packer does not connect
+- ssh from packer does not connect, as it reboots into CD

 ### Features
 - downloads the ISO and places it in Proxmox